John the Revelator

 Two years on, Jones continues to 'do a Johnny' on 2012's Spirit in the Room, although the end result, while still very good, doesn't seem to quite match its predecessor.
 Shock value worn off?
 Too one-paced?
 Dunno, but it didn't grab me in quite the same way.
 Saying that, top tracks include the mutant rockabilly of Love And Blessings, the unsettling Soul Of A Man and excellent bonus track Just Dropped In (as in Just Dropped In (To See What Condition My Condition Was In)), although all pale in comparison with his take on the incomparable Richard Thompson's beautiful Dimming Of The Day.
 Producer Ethan Johns plays Chamberlin on Bad As Me, with what sound like sleazy brass and woodwind parts, but we're hardly talking essential use here.

-All in all, if you have any interest in rock's roots, you stand a decent chance of enjoying both Praise & Blame and Spirit in the Room, possibly helped by their short vinyl length (look!
+All in all, if you have any interest in rock's roots, you stand a decent chance of enjoying all these albums, possibly helped by their short vinyl length (look!
 Under forty minutes!), giving them no chance to wear out their welcomes.
 I've always had a sneaking respect for Jones, despite the knicker-throwing years, so I'm extremely happy to hear him produce something of genuine worth, even if its tape-replay input is low-to-nonexistent.
 Hey, at least they're credited, giving me the opportunity to review these excellent albums.